Problems solved

 MoneySuperSeven

 This bold new campaign introduced a team of seven money-saving specialists, each representing a specific area of price-comparison: car insurance, energy, home insurance, broadband, travel insurance, credit cards, and pet insurance.
-This approach was designed to demonstrate the company’s comprehensive offerings and encourage consumers to explore multiple avenues for savings.
+It advertised the company’s financial services with memorable characters – featuring Judi Dench in a similar role like ‘M’ from the James Bond films.

 The campaign received positive attention for its creative approach and clear messaging, effectively communicating the brand’s expanded focus and dedication to customer savings.